cboettig/ews-review/manuscript.md

 short-range facilitation and long-range competition.
 Such models are used represent transitions between vegetation types in response to changing water availability, and reproduce naturally occurring vegetation patterns [@Rietkerk2008].
-In such systems, a regime shift in one location can propogate spatially and transition the whole system from one regime to another.
-Such a transition occurs if the control parameter (e.g., rainfall), exceeds the *Maxwell point* - the value at which a local disturbance propogates outwards [@Bel2012].
+In such systems, a regime shift in one location can propagate spatially and transition the whole system from one regime to another.
+Such a transition occurs if the control parameter (e.g., rainfall), exceeds the *Maxwell point* - the value at which a local disturbance propagates outwards [@Bel2012].
 The Maxwell point may be far from the level at which an individual location would undergo a saddle-node bifurcation, and thus the system's global dynamics would not exhibit CSD prior to such a transition.